An estimation procedure for the Hawkes process: Refinements

-In other words, the variance of the smoothed estimate is approximately constant in $\Delta$.
-The same effect can be observed empirically with more sophisticated smoothing methods: for a single large simulated sample from a Hawkes process, we calculate the pointwise Hawkes estimator from Definition~\ref{estimator} with respect to three different bin-sizes $\Delta$.
-Applying a cubic smoothing-spline procedure on the three results one findes that the smoothed functions are hardly affected by the choice of $\Delta$.
 If we choose a very small bin-size $\Delta$, computation time becomes an issue.
 The calculations in \eqref{estimator_calculation} require the construction of the design matrix $\bfZ$ from Definition~\ref{CLS} with about $T/{\Delta}$ rows and about $d\cdot s/\Delta$ columns.
-Here, $T$ is the size of the time window, $d$ is the dimension of the process and $s$ is the support parameter of the estimation.
+Here, $T$ is the size of the time window, $d$ is the dimension of the process, and $s$ is the support parameter of the estimation.
 Then the matrix $\bfZ\bfZ^\top$ has to be inverted.
 This square matrix is approximately of size $\lceil d\cdot s/\Delta\rceil\times \lceil d\cdot s/\Delta\rceil$.
 In short, the smaller $\Delta$, the larger the matrices involved.
 Note, however, that, for a very small bin-size $\Delta$, the corresponding design-matrix is very sparse.
-Specialized software makes construction and manipulation of sparse matrices numerically efficient; see \citet{maechler12}.
-We now understand that the trade-off related to the bin-size choice is not so much a bias/variance trade-off but more a bias/numerical-issues trade-off!
-To check, if we have chosen $\Delta$ small enough, we propose to calculate the (biased) estimate of the baseline intensity vector $\bfeta:=\left(\eta_i\right)_{1\leq i \leq d }$ for a decreasing sequence of bin sizes $\Delta_0>\Delta_1>\Delta_2>\dots$\; The variance of the estimates $\hat{\eta}_{i}^{({s,\Delta_n})},\,{n=0,1,\dots}$ is approximately constant over the different bin-sizes; see Figure~\ref{fig6}.
-This makes the estimates comparable.
-For $i = 1,2,\dots, d$, we plot the values $\left(\hat{\eta}_{i}^{({s,\Delta_n})}\right)_{n=0,1,\dots}$ against $\left(\Delta_n\right)_{n=0,1,\dots}$.
-Typically, one observes a monotone convergence in $n$ to some constant (or $d$ constants for $d>1$).
-Plotting confidence intervals around the point estimates indicates when the bias is negligible in comparison to the random noise of the estimate.
-We will apply this method in the concluding data-example.
+Specialized software makes construction and manipulation of sparse matrices numerically efficient; see \citet{maechler12}. { Note that if $d$ is large, we might not be able to choose $\Delta$ small enough which leaves significant bias in our estimates.
+In this case, we propose the following two-step procedure: first we choose a too large (but computationally feasible) bin size $\Delta_1$.
+With respect to this preliminary $\Delta_1$, we calculate the estimates of all branching coefficients including confidence bounds with respect to some significance level $\alpha$; see Section~\ref{simulation_study}.
+If the confidence intervals include zero, that is, if the corresponding excitement is not significant, we assume that there is no excitement at all.
+Given that the underlying true `excitement-graph' is sparse, the `excitement-graph estimate' will typically also be sparse.
+This reduces the dimensionality of the problem remarkably.
+The reduction allows to reestimate the remaining excitements in a second step \emph{with respect to a much smaller bin-size $\Delta_2$}.
+In this sense, the bin-size can be applied as a parameter controlling the computational complexity of the method.
+This two-step procedure is worked out and demonstrated in \citet{kirchner16a}.
+Also note that the calculation of the covariance matrix estimate \eqref{cov_estimator} can be computationally even more challenging than the calculation of the estimator itself.
+For that reason, we also provide particularly efficient ways for the calculation of the variance of the branching coefficient estimates in the cited paper.}